-SEER-Medicare: Encrypted and Restricted Variables
+SEER-Medicare: Encrypted Variables

-Physician and Hospital Identifiers
+Physician & Hospital Identifiers

 Medical Marketing Services, Inc.

 The patient's county of residence is available on the PEDSF (FIP codes) and in the Medicare files (SSA codes).
 To protect patient and provider identification, NCI encrypts other geographic variables including patient's census tract and ZIP code, physician ZIP code, and hospital ZIP code.
 Separate files that contain geographically-based (ZIP code and census tract level) socioeconomic information from the 1990 and 2000 Censuses and the 2008 – 2012 American Community Survey are provided and can be matched by the encrypted patient census tract and ZIP code to the claims files.
 Unencrypted ZIP codes and census tracts can only be released if the investigator obtains permission of each SEER cancer registry.

 If investigators determine that encrypted variables are needed in an unencrypted format for their analysis, they must go through a special approval process.
 Investigators must submit their completed application form (DOCX) to the SEER-Medicare contact with a detailed justification for access to the unencrypted variable(s).
 A completed and signed request form (DOCX) and a list of people that will have access to these data must be included with the request.
 An NCI staff member will review the application.
 Once NCI supports the request for these variables, investigators must obtain permission from each of the registries prior to release of unencrypted variables for that registry.
 The SEER-Medicare contact will provide investigators with contact information for the SEER registries.
 Investigators who are requesting unencrypted variables are encouraged to allow sufficient time to obtain the approval from each SEER registry.